2mol/pboy/README.md

 # Install

-Make sure you have both `pdftotext` and `pdfinfo` installed.
-If you are using homebrew on Mac you can get them with `brew install poppler`.
+Make sure you have `poppler` installed, which will provide both `pdftotext` and `pdfinfo`.
+If you are using homebrew on Mac you can do `brew install poppler`.
 On Linux, install `poppler` with your package manager of choice.

 For now you need stack to compile PaperBoy (cabal probably works too):